mdestombes/minecraft_bukkit_server/README.md

 This image is borrowed from bbriggs/bukkit functionnalities.
 Thanks for this good base of Dockerfile and existing structure.

-This image uses [Bukkit and Spigot](https://hub.spigotmc.org) to manage a Minecraft server.
+This image uses [GetBukkit](https://getbukkit.org) to manage a Minecraft server.

 ---